-Since the 1990′s, when Young Earth Creationists first began exploring Umboi Island, the ropen had been elusive, usually refusing even a distant view of its pterosaurian qualities.
+Since the 1990’s, when Young Earth Creationists first began exploring Umboi Island, the ropen had been elusive, usually refusing even a distant view of its pterosaurian qualities.
 In the 2002 expedition by Paul Nation and his son Nathanael, there was no sighting.
-But each of the two expeditions of 2004 resulted in a sighting, although both were at a distance and only involved the flying light.
+But both of the two expeditions of 2004 resulted in a sighting, although they were at a distance and only involved the flying light.
 No pterosaur features were observed.

 I saw that its tail is about 6-7 meters long [about twenty feet long] with sharp diamond shape.
 It was an awesome scenerio.